olivierduron/Anaplasma_sloth_infections/R command lines and scripts.md

 Details about all the experimental methods and measures are available in the related manuscript.

 Step 1.
 Retrieving the data

-All veterinary clinical data for the two sloth species are available here: XXX.
+All veterinary clinical data for the two sloth species are available here: [XXX](https://github.com/olivierduron/Anaplasma_sloth_infections/blob/main/data_sloth.csv)
 This database will be referred to as data_sloth throughout the R command lines and scripts provided below.
 It corresponds to the dataset provided in Table S1 of the related manuscript.

 #Load the dateset
 data_sloth <- read.csv("https://raw.githubusercontent.com/olivierduron/Anaplasma_sloth_infections/main/data_sloth.csv", sep="\t")
 #Complete overview